LeandroPata/LinuxTools/README.md

 ## autoUpdateMirrorlist

-Same as updateMirrorlist, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).
+Same as updateMirrorlist, but with changes to permit execution by a systemd service (removed prompts, automatically updating the system, as it could lead to problems, and other unnecessary stuff).

 Use with updateMirrorlist.service and updateMirrorlist.timer to automate.